dergigi/dergigi.github.io/support.md

 ---

 If you find my work valuable, consider giving value back as you see fit.
-All my work is released under a [cc-by-sa][translations] license and provided on a [value for value] basis.
+All my work is released under a [cc-by-sa license][license] and provided on a [value for value] basis.

 [value for value]: https://levisan.me/blog/value-for-value